 - Medical expenses your loved one incurred before they died

-- Funeral and burial expenses
+- Funeral expenses

-- Loss of familial earning capacity
+- Loss of the decedent’s earning power, including future income

 - Loss of companionship